Dateline:Dec1, 2022

 The Southern Pacific Railroad made it across Arizona and New Mexico in 1880, but by October, when the president visited, the rails stopped east of Tucson, and south of Socorro, New Mexico.
 While much is made of the Hayes party dodging Black Bart in Oregon, let's recall that in late 1880 Southern New Mexico was a sugarless piñata of mayhem and murder.

 Chief Victorio left the San Carlos reservation, a bit north of Tucson, in 1879 and terrorized the great southwest for months, scattering death and trauma along the Jornado del Norte.
 The army had responded by sending in the Buffalo Soldiers and reoccupying forts abandoned in the previous decade.
 No inch of southern New Mexico, or northern Mexico, was safe from Victorio's depredations in 1880.
 He was killed by the Mexican Federales just before Hayes got to New Mexico, but the news wasn't confirmed at once, and Victorio's right hand, Nana, had escaped and could have been anywhere.
+Some sources imagine Geronimo also menaced New Mexico's byways in 1880, but he remained at San Carlos, breaking out for the second time in September, 1881.

 But there was more.
 Two major outlaw gangs operated south of Albuquerque in those days.
 A rancher named Clanton was stealing people's cattle around the Mexican border.
 He led a large, fluctuant, and biblically ornery band of thieves known as the "Cowboys."
 Two years later they barged onto history's stage at Tombstone's OK corral, but in 1880 they were a threat to anyone passing through, an existential threat in modern pop-lingo.
 Also, in 1880, William Bonney, aka The Kid, was in full-criminal flower.
 President Hayes had sent Lew Wallace to Santa Fe specifically to end the violence of the Lincoln County War, and Bonney was its unfinished business, prying up hell in all quarters with his hotchpot of sociopaths.